ePrivacy and GPDR Cookie Consent by Cookie Consent

 Photo: "To York, Dick Turpin's Ride (poster)" by London & North Eastern Railway is licensed under CC BY-NC-SA 4.0.

-A Ghostly Highwayman on the B4047
+Black Stockings: Ghostly Highwayman of the B4047

-5 August 2021 (Updated 6 October 2023)
+5 August 2021 (Updated 20 January 2026)

 Before the A40 dual carriageway was built, the main road between Witney and Burford was what is now the B4047.
 A particular stretch of this road close to the Asthall turn is said to be haunted by the ghost of a highwayman known as 'Black Stockings'.